Dry Leaves by Honorato Vázquez Ochoa

 If not, the passersby

 Oh!
-When the wind arises,
+When the wind begins to rise,

 The sun blazes fiercely,

-And in the garden scorches
+And in the garden it scorches

 The leaves, unless dawn sheds